 6.2.2.1.3.3 ExpectationTargets

 Following provides the concrete ExpectationTargets for end-to-end Network Resource Optimization Expectation based on the common structure of ExpectationTarget.
-The attribute properties defined for these ExpectationTargets should be same with the properties defined for ExpectationTargets in clause 6.2.1.3.
+The attribute properties defined for these ExpectationTargets should be the same with the properties defined for ExpectationTargets in clause 6.2.1.3.

 Editor's Note: Which KPIs defined in TS 28.554 can be used is FFS.